Author: Aniela Unguresan

 The conversation about DE&I being a smart business decision soon moved to a conversation about commitment.
 With the business case now solidly engrained, organizations needed to provide tangible, visible proofs that they not only believed in DE&I, but that they were making progress in closing the equity gap.

-Today, however, the topic has matured, and the benefits to businesses and organizations are supported by the facts.
+Today, however, the topic has matured, and the benefits of DE&I to businesses and organizations are supported by the facts.
 But with the business case and the moral case in place, there started to be the need for the legal case and another ‘C’ – compliance.

 The DE&I topic had gained such importance that it came to the attention of the regulators.
 Viewed positively, this attention shows the success of the relevance of DE&I in business and society, but it comes with its challenges.